 - The share trading increased by 26.1% to a daily average of 2.965bn EUR, compared to 2.352bn EUR in July 2016.
 Compared to the previous month, June 2017, the daily average decreased by 12.6%.

 - Derivatives trading increased by 1.0% to a daily average of 329,196 contracts, compared with 325,973 contracts in July 2016.

 - ETF trading3 (Exchange Traded Funds) decreased by 26.1% to a daily average of 25.2m EUR compared to 34.1m EUR in July 2016.

-- Nokia Oyj was the most traded stock during the past month, followed by Novo Nordisk A/S.
+- Nokia Oyj was the most traded stock per day during the past month, followed by Atlas Copco AB.

 - The average order book depth on the best price level was larger at Nasdaq Nordic than the second most liquid trading venue, see detailed figures per exchange:

 - For OMXS30 companies 2.3 larger

 - Nasdaq Nordic’s average time at EBBO5 (European Best Bid and Offer) was:

 - For OMXC20 companies 96.6%